moahmo/phabhub/README.md

 # phabhub
-Bot for publishing Phabricator events to GitHub
+Bot for publishing Phabricator tasks to GitHub issues